See also Open positions - Canada Visa IN

 For permanent residents, your health card is primarily for use in the province you live in.
 If you move to another province, reapply as soon as possible.
 There are waiting periods before you can be covered, although you are covered by the health plan of the province you left for a certain amount of time.
 If you are visiting another province, your card can be used in an emergency.
 Residents residing in a province for a temporary period should contact the provincial health insurance plan office in the province of permanent residence for further clarification concerning their coverage throughout Canada.

-See also Skilled Worker Class - Canada Visa IN
+See also Criminal convictions - Canada Visa IN

-See also Humanitarian Grounds - Canada Visa IN
+See also Exceptional circumstances - Canada Visa IN

 12.11 How are medical services paid for?